gongxiancao/open-productivity/README.md

 # open-productivity [alpha]

-`open-productivity` is a set off .NET tools that can significantly improve productivity.
+`open-productivity` is a set of .NET tools that can significantly improve productivity.
-It also include a .NET library to assist development of such tools.
+It also includes a .NET library to develop of such tools.

 Currently bellow tools are included:
 mtcopy: a multi-threaded file copy tools